opinkerfi/adagios/README.md

 	git commit -a -m "Initial commit"
 	chown -R nagios /etc/nagios/* /etc/nagios/.git

+By default objects created by adagios will go to /etc/nagios/adagios so make sure that this directory exists and nagios.cfg contains a reference to this directory.

+	mkdir -p /etc/nagios/adagios
+	pynag config --append cfg_dir=/etc/nagios/adagios

 Congratulations!
 You are now ready to browse through adagios through http://$servername/adagios/.
 By default it will use same authentication mechanism as nagios. (on rhel default is nagiosadmin/nagiosadmin and can be changed in /etc/nagios/passwd)